railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 -----------------------------

 There are two major approaches to enterprise planning: planning by task and planning by time.
-You can manage both with Open ERP.
+You can manage both with OpenERP.

 In planning by task, the project manager assigns tasks from the different projects to each employee over a given period.
 Employees then carry out precisely the work they have been assigned by the